When Folk Art Needs a Qualified Appraisal for Donation, Estate, or Insurance

 • Do I need a qualified appraisal for folk art donation?

-• How to prove provenance for estate folk art
+• What helps prove provenance for folk art in estate files?

-• Which comps are used for folk art valuation?
+• When is free screener enough for folk art valuation?

 Ready for documentation?